Canadian souvenirs from Canada

 1. An inukshuk

-Inukshuks are traditionally used by Inuit people, as well as people from Iรฑupiat, Kalaallit, Yupik, and other Arctic tribes.
+Traditionally, there were used by Inuit people, and other Arctic tribes.

-Canada is one of the few places in the world where inukshuks are found (Greenland and the US state of Alaska are the only two other places.)
-So they are fairly unique and symbolic of the indigenous culture of Canada.
+Canada is one of the few places in the world where inukshuks are found.
+So they are fairly unique and symbolic of this country.

 2. A bottle of Ice Wine

-There are three different groups of indigenous people in Canada – Inuit, First Nations and Mรฉtis, each of them making their own unique styles of art.
+There are three different groups of indigenous people in Canada – Inuit, First Nations and Métis, each of them making their own unique styles of art.

 4. Maple Syrup

 Canada is the largest producer of maple syrup in the world, and over 90% of it is produced in Quebec.
-However, you can find it pretty much everywhere in Canada.
+However, you can find maple syrup everywhere in Canada.

 In souvenir stores, you can find maple syrup in maple-leaf-shaped jars, which make cute gifts and nice keepsakes.

-There are a lot of lower-quality brands that are made with high fructose corn syrup and not truly made in Canada or have much maple syrup in them.
+There are a lot of lower-quality brands that are made with high fructose corn syrup and not truly made in Canada or have much maple syrup in them – I’d avoid these ones, and stick to the pure syrup instead.

 5. Several products made of “maple” flavour